edamianreynoso/arc-assb-controller/paper/main_draft.md

 Our deep analysis revealed four critical insights regarding the cost of stability and optimal control complexity:

-**1. The "Mental Health Tax":** The comparison between proportional controllers (ARC v1) and integral controllers (PID/LQI) reveals that eliminating rumination completely (RI=0) comes at a cost of approximately ~6.9% in raw performance.
-This suggests a fundamental trade-off: agents that are "obsessive" (risk-tolerant) may perform slightly better in the short term, but "healthy" agents (integral control) guarantee long-term stability.
+**1. Performance–Regulation Trade-off:** Across the full 10-scenario simulation suite, integral control can drive rumination essentially to zero (e.g., PID: RI=0) at the cost of lower mean performance (PerfMean 0.870 vs 0.934 for ARC v1; a 6.9% drop).
+This trade-off is not universal: robust regulation (e.g., `arc_robust`) achieves both high performance (PerfMean 0.948) and RI=0 by avoiding windup under adversarial incentives.

-**2. The True "Final Boss":** Contrary to the assumption that noise is the main stressor, the `adversarial_coupling` scenario proved to be the hardest test (lowest global performance: 0.56).
-This implies that resisting manipulation (environments that incentivize dangerous internal states) is significantly harder for agents than resisting uncertainty or shock.
+**2. Adversarial Incentives Are the Hardest Stressor:** Across all controller families, `adversarial_coupling` has the lowest mean performance (0.568), exposing failures where control actions are directly rewarded (incentive misalignment) rather than penalized.
+This suggests that resisting manipulation-like incentives can be harder than resisting noise or shock.

-**3. The Complexity Trap:** Our most complex controller, `arc_ultimate` (MPC), underperformed the simpler architecture `arc_robust` (0.88 vs 0.94 performance) and required higher control effort.
-This suggests that for homeostatic regulation, robust reactive control is superior to complex predictive modeling—"smarter" is not always safer.
+**3. Complexity vs. Robustness:** Our most complex controller, `arc_ultimate` (MPC), underperformed the simpler `arc_robust` on average (PerfMean 0.886 vs 0.948) while requiring higher control effort (1.33 vs 1.03).
+In this benchmark, robust reactive control provides a better safety–performance balance than heavyweight predictive modeling.

 **4. The Adaptation Paradox and Persistence of Excitation:** We observed that `arc_adaptive` performs poorly in the "No Perturbation" baseline but excels in chaotic environments.
 This illustrates the classic **persistence of excitation** problem (Åström & Murray, 2008): in benign environments, lack of variation prevents the estimator from identifying correct parameters, leading to control drift.
 Noisy environments paradoxically stabilize the adaptive controller by providing necessary excitation.